DataPlay

 DataPlay is an optical disc system developed by DataPlay Inc. and released to the consumer market in 2002.
-Using very small (32mm diameter) disks enclosed in a protective cartridge storing 250MB per side, DataPlay was intended primarily for portable music playback, although it could also store other types of data, using both pre-recorded disks and user-recorded disks (and disks that combined pre-recorded information with a writable area).
+Using tiny (32mm diameter) disks enclosed in a protective cartridge storing 250MB per side, DataPlay was intended primarily for portable music playback.
+However, it could also store other types of data using pre-recorded disks and user-recorded disks (and disks that combined pre-recorded information with a writable area).
 It would also allow for multisession recording.
-It won the CES Best of Show award in 2001.
+DataPlay Inc. was founded in 1998 by Steve Volk.
+The company's namesake optical disc won the CES Best of Show award 2001.

 DataPlay also included an elaborate digital rights management system designed to allow consumers to "unlock" extra pre-recorded content on the disk at any time, through the internet, following the initial purchase.
 It was based on the Secure Digital Music Initiative's DRM system.
-Dataplay's DRM system was one of the reasons behind its attractiveness to the music industry.
-It also included a proprietary file system, Dataplay File System (DFS) which natively supported DRM.
-By default it would allow up to 3 copies to other Dataplay discs, without allowing any copies to CDs.
+DataPlay's DRM system was one of the reasons behind its attractiveness to the music industry.
+It also included a proprietary file system, DataPlay File System (DFS) which natively supported DRM.
+By default, it would allow up to 3 copies to other DataPlay discs, without allowing any copies to CDs.

+History

+DataPlay Inc. was founded by Steve Volk in 1998.
+Volk had founded DataPlay in the aftermath of his second company Intégral Peripherals going bankrupt in 1998.
+Intégral was the first to manufacture 1.8-inch hard drives—at the time the smallest form factor for hard drives—for laptops and other mobile computing devices, starting in 1992.
+Volk intended for Intégral to supplant the industry-standard 2.5-inch hard drive form factor introduced by PrairieTek—the first company that Volk had co-founded.
+After the failure of Intégral, Volk decided to focus on the optical media sector.

-The recorded music industry was initially generally supportive of DataPlay and a small number of a pre-recorded DataPlay disks were released, including the Britney Spears album Britney.
+The recorded music industry was initially generally supportive of DataPlay, and a small number of pre-recorded DataPlay disks were released, including the Britney Spears album Britney.
 Graphics on press releases show that Sting and Garth Brooks were also set to have DataPlay releases.
-In 2001 the first DIY DataPlay album was released by the experimental rave producer Backmasker.
+In 2021 the first DIY DataPlay album was released by the experimental rave producer Backmasker.
 However, as a pre-recorded format, DataPlay was a failure.
 The company closed due to a lack of funding.
-In 2003 a company called DPHI bought Dataplay's intellectual property and reintroduced it at CES 2004.
-The company swapped Dataplay's DFS file system in favor of the FAT file system.
-Again, they were marketed as a cheaper alternative to memory cards, with a device being designed that would allow users to transfer data from an SD card to a cheaper and higher capacity Dataplay disc.
+In 2003 a company called DPHI bought DataPlay's intellectual property and reintroduced it at CES 2004.
+The company swapped DataPlay's DFS file system for the FAT file system.
+Again, they were marketed as a cheaper alternative to memory cards, with a device being designed that would allow users to transfer data from an SD card to a cheaper DataPlay disc.
 Each disc would hold 500 megabytes of data and be sold at just US$4.50.
-DPHI also prototyped 750 megabyte Dataplay discs and announced plans for 2 and 7 gigabyte discs, the latter of which would use a blue-violet semiconductor laser, just like Blu-ray.
+DPHI also prototyped 750 megabyte DataPlay discs and announced plans for 2 and 7 gigabyte discs, the latter of which would use a blue-violet semiconductor laser, just like Blu-ray.